MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 Adding an alternate account to your Visual Studio subscription allows you to access certain subscription benefits with a different identity than that to which the subscription is assigned.
 These benefits include things like Azure DevOps and Azure, and the Visual Studio IDE.
 In the past, this option was possible only if your Visual Studio subscription used a Microsoft Account (MSA).
 We extended this functionality for work or school accounts in Microsoft Entra ID.

 > [!NOTE]
 > An alternate ID only allows you to use that second ID to activate Azure credits and Azure DevOps, and to sign in to the Visual Studio IDE.
-It can't be used to sign in to the subscriber portal at <https://my.visualstudio.com>.
+It can't be used to sign in to the subscription portal at <https://my.visualstudio.com>.
 You still need to use the ID to which the subscription is assigned to sign in to the portal.

 ### Add the alternate account

-1. Sign in to the Visual Studio subscriber portal with your Microsoft account (https://my.visualstudio.com).
+1. Sign in to the Visual Studio subscription portal with your Microsoft account (https://my.visualstudio.com).
 2. Select the **Subscriptions** tab.
 3. Choose **Add alternate account**.
 4. Add your work or school account.